cdelorme/system-setup/linux/debian/gui.md

 ### [viewnoir](https://github.com/xsisqox/Viewnior)

-Most other viewing or previewing software is extremely bad in either speed or simplicity.
+The viewnior program is a superb lightweight image viewer with quick previews, outmatching most competator image-viewer software.
 Unfortunately this software requires newer packages than are available to debian, and attempts to build it have been unsuccessful.
-I would like to try previous versions, or in the worst case scenario plan on installing it when Debian Jessie is released as the new stable.
+I would like to try previous versions, or in the worst case scenario plan to install it when Debian Jessie is released as the new stable.

 # References